 However, perhaps surprisingly, there are plenty of people ready to tell you that it’s not!
-This would include real estate agents in Italy, who for the most part, represent the seller (see more below).
+This would probably include real estate agents.

 The engagement and support of a real estate agent in Italy is surely useful when buying a property in Italy, and especially to manage communications with the selling party.
-However it’s a common mistake to contact an agent attached to a property you are researching in Italy, and assume incorrectly that the agent in Italy fulfils the same role as an agent in your home country.
+However it’s a common mistake to contact an agent in Italy and assume incorrectly that the agent fulfils the same role as an agent in your home country.

 By law, an estate agent must be registered with the local chamber of commerce in Italy (camera di commercio) and hold a certificate issued by the local municipality (comune) as proof of registration.
 Also, an agent should be registered with the federation of mediators and agents (FIMAA), the Italian association of estate agents (AICI), or the federation of professional estate agents (FIAIP).
 You should always check that your agent is duly qualified.

 The Italian Real Estate agent is intended to be a mediator who operates locally, and who is expected under Italian law to help both parties find a viable economic agreement.
-However in practice, as you may realise, this may be difficult to achieve considering most agents are listing properties on behalf of families who are selling their property, with the agent’s assistance.
+In practice, as you may realise, this may be difficult to achieve considering most agents are listing properties on behalf of families who are selling their property, with the agent’s assistance.

 Essentially, everything related to the due diligence of Italian real estate purchases should be handled by independent technicians and professionals, to avoid the potential conflicts and pitfalls.

 The team at D&G Property Advice specialises in the area of coordinating, managing and advising or coaching about the purchase process.
-We’ve helped countless expats realize their dream of owning property in Italy by focusing solely upon only the buyer’s interest, your interest, and ensuring that you don’t fall victim to the unintended consequences of buying property without undertaking the appropriate due diligence.
+We’ve helped countless expats realize their dream of owning property in Italy by focusing solely upon the buyer’s interest, your interest, and ensuring that you don’t fall victim to the unintended consequences of buying property without undertaking the appropriate due diligence.